Why these states, why these numbers, and why this is still growing.

 This investigation holds all civilisations to the same standard.
 Selective citation misrepresents the findings.
 If you have received an extract of this workbench that focuses on only one civilisation, nation, or ethnic group, you have received an incomplete and misleading version.

-Media: "World Slavery Accountability Workbench" by Chris Donald, March 2026.
+Media: "World Slavery Accountability Workbench", The OSINT Pattern, March 2026.

-Short form: Source: World Slavery Accountability Workbench (2026).
+Short form: Source: The OSINT Pattern, World Slavery Accountability Workbench (2026).